Our Future Path! A plan for a better world!

 Over time, many of our laws were derived from practical or secular matters, but many other laws were based on the current spiritual or religious beliefs of the time.
 Many of these religious based laws dealt with matters of worship and reverence of the religion’s deities, and how to act to be considered worthy.
 Over time, religious beliefs changed and so did many of the religious based laws.
 On the other hand, many religious based laws became embedded in the culture and survived long after the religious beliefs that they were based on had faded from memory.

-After the new world was discovered, many individuals came here in search of religious freedom.
+After the new world was discovered, many individuals came to what is now the United States in search of religious freedom.
 They were tired of being persecuted in their own countries for having a different faith.
 Along with the freedom of religion sprung many new ideas that led to such things as freedom of speech and thought, and the right to live freely and to vote.
 With the freedoms that came out of these new ideas, we were able to gain greater understanding of our world and to achieve many things that have forever changed our way of life.

 Backlash